panjiangyi/notes/随笔/UI should be side effect of data flow.md

-# UI should be side-effect of data flow.
+# UI should be a side-effect of data flow.

 As a frontend developer, when we create a app, we wrote business logic and UI logic.